 Director of the Digital Technology & Culture Program

-Kristin Arola is an Assistant Professor of Rhetoric, Composition and Technology and the Director of the Digital Technology and Culture Program.
+Kristin Arola is an Associate Professor of Rhetoric, Composition and Technology and the Director of the Digital Technology and Culture Program.
 She earned her Ph.D. in Rhetoric and Technical Communication from Michigan Technological University in 2006.
-She teaches undergraduate and graduate courses on multimedia authoring, rhetoric, composition, design, and technology studies.
+She teaches undergraduate and graduate courses on multimedia authoring, rhetoric, composition, and technology and cultural studies.

 Villanueva, Victor and Kristin L. Arola.
 CrossTalk in Comp Theory.
 3rd Edition.
 Urbana, IL: National Council of Teachers of English, 2011.

 Arola, Kristin L. "Family Christmas Cards, Rhetoric, and Infertility: A Season of Silence."
 Harlot: A Revealing Look at the Arts of Persuasion.
 6.1 (April 2011). http://harlotofthearts.org/